ibm-cloud-docs/power-iaas/managing-spp.md

 | EC is set to 1.5      | VPs can be 2 or 3 |
 | EC is set to 2.25     | VP is 3           |
 | EC is set to 3.5      | VPs is 4          |
-{: caption="Table 1.
-Example showing core-to-virtual core ratio" caption-side="top"}
+{: caption="Example showing core-to-virtual core ratio" caption-side="top"}

 Review the following points when you use core-to-virtual core ratio:
 * You can set EC in increments of 0.25.